freerange/site/soups/blog/show-and-tell-24.snip.markdown

 Tom showed us some more work he's done on his ongoing [Lambda Calculus][lambda-calculus] visualisation project.

-He first showed us a version of this visualisation written using Backbone.js back in [week 268][week-268] and then again in [Show & Tell 8][show-and-tell-8-lambda-calculus].
+He first showed us a version of this visualisation written using Backbone.js  in [week 268][week-268] and then again in [Show & Tell 8][show-and-tell-8-lambda-calculus].
 By [Show & Tell 9][show-and-tell-9-lambda-calculus] he'd rewritten it using [React][react].

-Most recently he's rewritten it using Ruby ready for an upcoming [Computation Club meeting about Lambda Calculus][computation-club-lambda-calculus].
-The act of writing it in Ruby has helped him solve some of the problems he was having when using JavaScript and doing it in the browser.
+Most recently he's rewritten it using Ruby in preparation for an upcoming [Computation Club meeting about Lambda Calculus][computation-club-lambda-calculus].
+The act of writing it in Ruby has helped him understand and solve some of the problems he was having when using JavaScript and doing it in the browser.
 He's written a [REPL][repl] that allows him to construct functions and then to interactively modify those functions.
 It all looks very impressive even though most of it went over my head.

 [computation-club-lambda-calculus]: http://lanyrd.com/2016/london-computation-club-lambda-calculus/
 [lambda-calculus]: https://en.wikipedia.org/wiki/Lambda_calculus